steadylearner/blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 I want you already installed [gRPC Client] in your machine.
 You should have **BloomRPC version.AppImage** executable file in your **release** folder.

-You may manually execute it everytime or refer to the process similar to this with your editor.
+You may manually execute it or refer to the process similar to this with your editor.

 Use **pwd** to find the location of the gRPC client and **$vim ~/.bashrc** to include alias similar to this.